Island: Etymology

-The word island derives from Middle English iland, from Old English igland (from ig or ieg, similarly meaning 'island' when used independently, and -land carrying its contemporary meaning.
+The word island derives from Middle English iland, from Old English igland, itself from ig or ieg, similarly meaning 'island' when used independently, and with the suffix -land carrying its contemporary meaning.
 Old English ieg is actually a cognate of Swedish ö and German Aue, and more distantly related to Latin aqua (water).

-The spelling of the word was modified in the 15th century because of a false etymology caused by an association with the Old French loanword isle, which itself comes from the Latin word insula.
-On that mistaken basis, the word acquired its silent s, for which there is "neither phonetic nor etymological justification."
+The spelling of the word with was modified in the 15th century because of a false etymology caused by an association with the Old French loanword isle, which itself comes from the Latin word insula.

 Geology

 Cross section through Earth at the Hawaii hotspot.
 Magma from the mantle rises into the lithosphere, creating a chain of volcanoes as the lithosphere moves over the hotspot.